Update (2/1/2021): Final Police Reform bill summary signed into Law:

 USE OF FORCE AND DUTY TO INTERVENE

-The Committee on Police Training and Certification shall promulgate regulations for use of force standards.
+The MPOSTC, jointly with the MPTC, shall promulgate regulations for use of force standards.

 - An officer may only use physical force if de-escalation tactics have been attempted and failed, or are not feasible based on the totality of the circumstances, and such force is necessary to: (i) effect the lawful arrest or detention of a person; (ii) prevent the escape from custody of a person; or (iii) prevent imminent harm, and the amount of force used is proportionate to the threat of imminent harm.
-An officer may also use necessary, proportionate, and non-deadly physical force in accordance with the regulations promulgated by the committee on police training and certification.
+An officer may also use necessary, proportionate, and non-deadly physical force in accordance with the regulations promulgated jointly by the MPOSTC and the MPTC.

 - An officer may only use deadly force if de-escalation tactics have been attempted and failed, or are not feasible based on the totality of the circumstances, such force is necessary to prevent imminent harm to a person, and the amount of force used is proportionate to the threat of imminent harm.